 - Universal Naming Convention (UNC) Path Formats

 - Drive-based Formats

-- Linux, macOS, and Raspbian Path Formats
+- Linux and Raspbian Path Formats

-- Native SMB File Sharing on macOS

 If you are an application developer, also note that the certain access methods, such as the Btrieve API, support URI connection strings.
 For details about URI strings, see Database URIs in Zen Programmer's Guide.
 In Btrieve API Guide, see Create (14), Open (0), and Login/Logout (78).